Montana-Kumamoto Sister State Relationship

-A new dialogue on environmental issues launched in 2007 with generous support from the Japan Foundation’s Center for Global Partnership (see accompanying article) will add an academic component to a long standing relationship between Montana and Kumamoto, its sister state in Japan.
+A new dialogue on environmental issues launched in 2007 with generous support from the Japan Foundation’s Center for Global Partnership to add an academic component to a long-standing relationship between Montana and its Japanese sister state, Kumamoto.

-Significantly, grass roots activities have accompanied the more formal government visits since the early stages of the relationship, and they have been spurred by formal programming organized by the "Montana Club" formed by people of Kumamoto interested in Montana, and the "Japan Friendship Club" formed by people of Montana interested in Japan and Kumamoto.
+Significantly, grassroots activities have accompanied the more formal government visits since the early stages of the relationship.
+These have been spurred by formal programming organized by the "Montana Club" formed by people of Kumamoto interested in Montana and by the "Japan Friendship Club" formed by people of Montana interested in Japan and Kumamoto.
 High school student exchange programs have been going on for many years, and high school instructors from Kumamoto have also visited Montana for language and instructional training.
-In recent years, two way traffic has been stimulated by involvement by private nonprofit and community service entities in Montana, including Rotary International District 5390, the Missoula Children's Theater, the Helena Youth Choir, the Dillon Fiddlers, and the Helena Babe Ruth Baseball program, all of which have sent delegations to Kumamoto and, in return, welcomed Kumamoto delegations to Montana.
-Most recently, two high school marching bands from Kumamoto toured Montana and a quartet from the University of Montana performed in Kumamoto.
+In recent years, two way traffic has been stimulated by involvement from private nonprofit and community service entities in Montana, including Rotary International District 5390, the Missoula Children's Theatre, the Helena Youth Choir, the Dillon Fiddlers, and the Helena Babe Ruth Baseball program, all of which have sent delegations to Kumamoto and, in return, have welcomed Kumamoto delegations to Montana.

 A feature of this exchange has been the growth of a healthy competition between Missoula and Helena since the Kumamoto Japan Friendship Club was established in Missoula in 1994.
-Missoula local high schools have sent regular delegations of "Aso Wings" - Missoula students flying to Kumamoto's landmark Mount Aso volcano - and received groups of "Rocky Wings" in return every other year.
-Each year, about 25 to 30 High School students come to Missoula for a week, where they stay with host families and establishing long-lasting relationships, as well as cultural understanding.
+Missoula local high schools have sent regular delegations of "Aso Wings"-Missoula students flying to Kumamoto's landmark Mount Aso volcano-and received groups of "Rocky Wings" in return every other year.
+Each year, about 25 to 30 high school students come to Missoula for a week, where they stay with host families and establish long-lasting relationships and cultural understanding.
 For other exchanges, citizens in Montana and Kumamoto have opened their homes to visitors, housed students, and otherwise demonstrated their friendship and generosity to people from their sister state.